docker-hy/docker-hy.github.io/docs/part-2/section-2.md

   I'm 740dc0de1954
 ```

-Now we have a basic single machine hosting setup up and running.
+Now we have a basic single-machine hosting setup up and running.

 Test updating the `hello.html` without restarting the container, does it work?